 The second step to finding happiness when you’re married to a good guy is to be clear on what makes you happy.
 A great husband isn’t enough.
 A solid marriage isn’t enough.
 A good job, obedient kids, and financial stability isn’t enough to make you happy!
 This doesn’t mean there’s something wrong with you.
 On the contrary, it means you’re normal.
 God created you to connect with Him, to glorify and have a relationship with Jesus.
 You’re not happy because you’re not doing what you were created to do.

 One of the biggest predictors of a happy marriage is how healthy each partner is, emotionally and spiritually.
 The healthier you are, the better your relationships are.
-If your husband is a good man – emotionally and spiritually healthy – and yet you’re struggling with boredom, lack of fulfillment, and unhappiness in your life and marriage…then the answer is within you.
+If your husband is a good man and yet you’re not happy, then the answer is somewhere in you.
+It’ll take time and effort to dig it out and deal with it, but it’ll be worth it.